Israel urges hard line against Iran at nuclear talks

 A senior State Department official said negotiators expected Iran to “show seriousness” at the talks.
 He said that even Russia and China, important trading outlets for Iran which have traditionally taken a softer line in their relations with the country, left the talks last week concerned about the prospects for a deal.

-“Every day that goes by is a day where we come closer to the conclusion that they don’t have in mind a return to the JCPOA in short order.
-What they have in mind is what I’d — what we’d call their own plan B, which is to use the talks as a cover, as a front for continued build-up of their nuclear program to serve as leverage for a better deal for them,” said the official, who spoke on condition of anonymity to brief reporters on the U.S. assessment.
+“Every day that goes by is a day where we come closer to the conclusion that they don’t have in mind a return to the JCPOA in short order,” said the official, who spoke on condition of anonymity to brief reporters on the U.S. assessment.
+He said Iran could be using the talks as a cover for continuing to build up the nuclear program, which it could then use as leverage.

-He said that Iran’s acceleration of its nuclear program threatens the success of the talks.

 European negotiators also expressed frustration with the Iranians.
 Senior diplomats from Germany, Britain and France said Iran has “fast-forwarded its nuclear program” and “backtracked on diplomatic progress.”